cdig/cd-module/README.md

 .accent // LBS yellow
 .accent-text // LBS pink

-// Then, in a different _project, we can override the colour SASS variables, helper classes, semantic names:
+// Then, in a different Asset Pack, we can override the color SASS variables, helper classes, semantic names:

 // By name
 .blue-text // SLB blue text